 (Pacific Standard Time)

-AIPLA Files Brief in Support of Petition for Certiorari in Jack Daniel’s Properties Inc. v.
+AIPLA Files Amicus Brief in Jack Daniel’s Properties Inc. v.
 VIP Products LLC

 January 20, 2023Arlington, VA.
 January 18, 2023 - The American Intellectual Property Law Association (AIPLA) filed an amicus brief before the U.S. Supreme Court in Jack Daniel’s Properties Inc. v.
 VIP Products LLC (No. 22-148) supporting reversal and remand of the Ninth Circuit’s decision below.
 The case involves VIP’s “humorous” use of trademarks and trade dress owned by Jack Daniel’s in connection with a dog toy product.

 AIPLA Advocacy and the USPTO Delaying Fee for Patent Applications Not Filed in DOCX Format